 Air source heat pumps explained

-Read on to find out more about the pros and cons of air source heat pumps, so you can decide whether getting one is right for you.
+Read on to find out more about the pros and cons of air source heat pumps, so you can decide whether getting one is the right decision for you.

-How an air source heat pump works
+- How does an air source heat pump work?

-An air source heat pump (ASHP) is usually placed outdoors at the side or back of a property.
+An air source heat pump is usually placed outdoors at the side or back of a property.
 It takes heat from the air and boosts it to a higher temperature using a heat pump.
 The pump needs electricity to run, but it should use less electrical energy than the heat it produces.

 Many air source heat pumps are eligible for payment through the Renewable Heat Incentive, a government scheme that provides payments to homeowners who generate their own heat.

 There are two main types of air source heat pumps (ASHPs): air-to-water and air-to-heat.

 Air-to-water heat pumps

 These take heat from the outside air and feed it into your wet central heating system.
 As the heat produced is cooler than that from a conventional boiler, you may need to install larger radiators or underfloor heating in your home to make the most of it.

 Air-to-air heat pumps

-Air-to-air heat pumps take heat from the outside air and feed it into your home through fans.
+These pumps take heat from the outside air and feed it into your home through fans.
 This type of system cannot produce hot water.

-The EST also estimated the RHI would pay an extra £1,055 to £1,420 a year.
+The EST also estimates annual RHI payments between £875 to £1,030 a year.

 ASHPs look similar to air-conditioning units.
 They are less disruptive to install than ground source heat pumps, as they do not require any digging in your garden.